-Pyramiding is a metabolic bone disease that causes building up keratin in the scutes.
+Pyramiding is a metabolic bone disease that causes the building up of keratin in the scutes.
 It’s caused by too much protein and not enough calcium in the turtle diet.

 There is another reason why you should not overfeed your turtle with meat.
-In general, meat is high in fat, therefore it may affect your turtle overall health.
+In general, meat is high in fat, therefore it may affect your turtle’s overall health.

 Giving fruits on a regular basis to your turtles is a great way to improve their overall health and reduce the risk of disease.